 - Based on Materials and Construction Method

-The following diagram is representing pile foundation types discussed above.
+The following diagram is representing different types of piles in construction discussed above.

 Classification of Pile Foundation Based on Function or Use

 As we can see in the following diagram, there are five pile types based on the uses and functions of piling foundations.